aspose-cells/Aspose.Cells-API-References/english/go-cpp/CustomDocumentPropertyCollection/UpdateLinkedPropertyValue/_index.md

 ## UpdateLinkedPropertyValue function

-Update custom document property value which links to content.
+Updates values of all custom properties that are linked to content(usecell value of linked range to update value of custom property).

 ```go